simonmrog/the-side-stacker-game-backend/README.md

 ### `Database`

-The application uses a PostgresDB database to record data about the game (this data could be use to generate statistics for example).
+The application uses a PostgresDB database to record data about the game (this data could be used for instance to generate statistics or to train ML models).

 To make this process easier, it is provided one database using the docker-compose.yml file, which is adapted to create one Postgres database on port 5432 and a PGAdmin instance on port 5050.
 You can always change this ports in the environment variables.

 The first time you enter to the PGAdmin platform (use http://localhost:5050) you've got to set up the database server.
-Use the name of the service set in the docker-compose "sidestacker-db" as the host (since all these services live in the same Docker network defined in the docker-compose).
+Use the name of the service set in the docker-compose "sidestacker-db" as the host (since all these services lie within the same Docker network defined in the docker-compose).
 Then, enter the user, password and port.
 You will see the server in the Servers list, in the top left corner of the sidebar.

 The database has three tables: Game, Player and Moves to save a record of each game with its players and moves.